Does Your Preschooler Have ADHD?

 Although there can be side effects in some children, the AAP feels that the benefits outweigh the risks in young children who aren't getting better with behavioral therapy.

 A study found that young children are more sensitive than older children to the side effects of one of the more commonly used medications, methylphenidate.
 Those side effects may include growth delay, loss of appetite and weight loss, insomnia, and anxiety.
 The issues, including growth delay, were reversed once the kids stopped taking the medication, DuPaul says.

 Also, "ADHD medication doesn't work as well for this age group," Perrin says.
 "It definitely does work, but it works less powerfully and less predictably in younger children than in an older child."

 There aren't any studies on the long-term effects in children who start ADHD drugs at such a young age.
 However, there are long-term studies of the medicines' effects and safety for children started on treatment in elementary school, DuPaul says.
 "Those studies… have not indicated any long-term side effects of treatment," he says.

 Deciding whether to medicate your child is not easy.
 It's a decision that must be made after carefully weighing the pros and cons.
-What is right for one child (and parent) may not be right for you.
+What is right for one child (and family) may not be right for you.
 Talk to your pediatrician, and together you can decide what is best for your child.